American Revolution: Neutrals

-Role of women
+Roles of women

 Mercy Otis Warren published poems and plays that attacked royal authority and urged colonists to resist British rule.

 Women contributed to the American Revolution in many ways and were involved on both sides.
 Formal politics did not include women, but ordinary domestic behaviors became charged with political significance as Patriot women confronted a war which permeated all aspects of political, civil, and domestic life.
 They participated by boycotting British goods, spying on the British, following armies as they marched, washing, cooking, and mending for soldiers, delivering secret messages, and even fighting disguised as men in a few cases, such as Deborah Samson.
 Mercy Otis Warren held meetings in her house and cleverly attacked Loyalists with her creative plays and histories.
 Many women also acted as nurses and helpers, tending to the soldiers' wounds and buying and selling goods for them.
 Some of these camp followers even participated in combat, such as Madam John Turchin who led her husband's regiment into battle.
 Above all, women continued the agricultural work at home to feed their families and the armies.
 They maintained their families during their husbands' absences and sometimes after their deaths.

 American women were integral to the success of the boycott of British goods, as the boycotted items were largely household articles such as tea and cloth.
 Women had to return to knitting goods and to spinning and weaving their own cloth—skills that had fallen into disuse.
 In 1769, the women of Boston produced 40,000 skeins of yarn, and 180 women in Middletown, Massachusetts wove 20522 yd of cloth.
 Many women gathered food, money, clothes, and other supplies during the war to help the soldiers.
 A woman's loyalty to her husband could become an open political act, especially for women in America committed to men who remained loyal to the King.
 Legal divorce, usually rare, was granted to Patriot women whose husbands supported the King.